8-week Mindfulness programme for Trinity staff

 Benefits of developing mindfulness include:

-- Lasting decreases in anxiety, stress, worry and increase in calm and inner peace
+- Lasting decreases in anxiety, stress, worry and increase in calm and seeing things for what they are

 - Greater energy and enthusiasm for life and more able to lighten up and live a little